 Supported platforms for the proxy client include the following:

 Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019

 Linux Centos 7, RHEL 7, and Amazon Linux 2 64-bit

-Create a Cloud Database Instance for Amazon RDS
+Step 5: Create a Cloud Database Instance for Amazon RDS

 Create a new cloud database instance for Amazon RDS using an existing cloud account or a new cloud account.

-Perform a Test Backup and Restore
+Step 6: Perform Your First Backup and Restore

 Your first full backup is automatically scheduled based on the assigned plan.
 To perform a manual backup, see Backing Up an Instance Group.

 After the backup operation is complete, perform a restore.
 For more information, see Restoring an Amazon RDS Instance.